Liopun/prp/README.md

 # Package Restore Point CLI tool
-A simple package backup manager CLI tool that restores your brew packages to a previously saved state point.
+A simple CLI tool that backups your installed packages list, and reinstall the packages to a new system.

-This is useful when setting up your new MacOS and you need to reinstall all of your homebrew packages.
+This offers the portability of your current installed packages.

-This package use your github as data store for keeping your saved state for future use.
+This package use your github as data store for keeping your installed packages list for future use.

-- `prp gh TOKEN_HERE`

 ## Supported OS
 - MacOS